 - Difficulty exercising due to breast size and discomfort

 Candidates with one or more of these concerns, who are also interested in achieving a breast reduction without incurring a vertical scar, may be good candidates for the Bellesoma breast reduction.
 As with any standard breast reduction procedure, candidates should be in good health, at a stable and healthy body weight, possess the proper ability to heal following surgery, and not smoke.

-In order to find out whether or not you would be a good candidate for the Bellesoma breast reduction, please contact Dr. Brown’s offices in La Jolla or Coronado to request a consultation.
+In order to find out whether or not you would be a good candidate for the Bellesoma breast reduction, please contact Dr. Brown’s offices in La Jolla, Coronado, or Del Mar to request a consultation.
 He will be more than happy to help you find the method that works best for your body and lifestyle.

 Bellesoma Breast Reduction vs Traditional Breast Reduction

 In a traditional breast reduction procedure, the doctor will utilize either a vertical incision or an anchor incision.
 A vertical incision runs from the areola to the breast crease and the anchor incision also requires a second incision running across the inframammary fold.
 Both of these incisions will leave the patient with obvious vertical scarring extending from the areola to the breast crease.

 Using the Bellesoma Method, Dr. Brown can perform a breast reduction without the need for a vertical incision.
 This means no vertical scarring!
 Instead, incisions are made around the areola and along the inframammary fold, where any resulting scars will be hidden and nearly imperceptible.